Create, Edit, or Delete a Work Order Type (Web)

 9

-If there’s a work order type you no longer need, all you have to do is click Delete, confirm, and it’s gone.
+If there’s a work order type you no longer need, click Delete and confirm and it’s gone.